Lessons From The Pandemic And Thoughts On Berkshire Hathaway

 Every day that passes now people wonder when Berkshire Hathaway will announce an acquisition of some kind, especially in light of the fact that the excess cash the company is holding has probably been some drag on its valuation.

-The company has likely put some money to work in the last month, but so far it has been solely in buying back stock and in the public markets if at all.
+The company has likely put some money to work in the last month, but so far, it has been solely in buying back stock and in the public markets if at all.

-The volume of "B" shares traded in the past month has been 3x-4x the ~3 million shares per day that traded previously.
+The volume of "B" shares traded in the past month has been 3-4x the ~3 million shares per day that traded previously.

 That presumably means that Berkshire could be buying back 3x or 4x the number of shares it was previously without influencing the share price.
 Thus far, however, this level of trading volume has not persisted for a long period of time and may only have provided an opportunity for the deployment of a few billion dollars more than would otherwise have been spent.